Osman Duquesnay: Biography

 Osman Duquesnay belonged to one of the most prominent wealthy mixed race families of Le Marin in Martinique.
 His father Jules Duquesnay was mayor of Le Marin from 1851 to 1853 and from 1868 to 1874.
 Osman Duquesnay studied at the seminary college in Saint-Pierre.
 After obtaining his baccalaureate, he went to France to study medicine at the University of Montpellier.
-He interrupted his studies to enlist as a volunteer when the Franco-Prussian war was declared in July 1870.
+He interrupted his studies to enlist as a volunteer when the Franco-Prussian War was declared in July 1870.
 He distinguished himself at the Avron plateau.
 After the war, he resumed his studies and, after receiving his doctorate in medicine, he returned to Martinique and practised as a doctor.

-Osman Duquesnay was a founder of Martinique's republican party along with Marius Hurard and Ernest Deproge.
+Duquesnay was a founder of Martinique's republican party along with Marius Hurard and Ernest Deproge.
 In 21 May 1882, he was elected as a town councillor in Fort-de-France.
 He was then elected general councillor for the canton of Saint-Pierre-Mouillage.

 His fame grew and in 1884 he became vice-president of the general council.
 At that time, he was very close to the deputy Ernest Deproge and his assimilationist ideas.
 From 1885 to 1890, he abandoned Saint-Pierre and became interested in two communes: Le Marin, his native commune, and Fort-de-France, where he practised as a doctor.
 In 1887, he was elected general councillor of Le Marin and in 1888, at the age of 44, he became mayor of the main town, Fort-de-France.
-Osman Duquesnay was mayor of Fort-de-France from 1888 to 1896.
+Duquesnay was mayor of Fort-de-France from 1888 to 1896.
 In 1890, he was elected President of the General Council of Martinique, a position he held until 1893.